Q & A: Piggyback Mortgages

 It's also necessary to note that the savings are produced on an after-tax basis, which is only available if your itemized expenses exceed the standard deduction which is available to you; that is, your total monthly or annual out-of-pocket cost may be identical to having a first mortgage with MI, and the benefit of taking the piggyback may the equal tax deduction for the interest you pay on the second lien.
 If you don't or can't deduct the interest (if you don't itemize), you are no better off than if you had taken the loan with MI.

 To see what a "Piggyback Second" might cost you, visit our Monthly Payment Calculator.

 Q: What about prepaying the second lien -- or taking, then canceling, MI?

 A: Part of the original appeal of the piggyback arrangement was that, unlike an MI policy, the second lien portion had a known term, meaning it would fully amortize and end at a known time and a known total cost.
 This was important, since many borrowers who were required to pay for an MI policy didn't know or weren't told that MI didn't have an auto-cancel clause (although it was possible to cancel it by soliciting your lender to do so).
 Some borrowers paid MI premiums for years after their mortgage's LTV had slipped below 80%, costing hundreds or even thousands of dollars in unnecessary premiums.

 That changed in the late 1990s when the Homeowner's Protection Act mandated how and when MI would automatically "sunset" -- and brought to light the particulars of how to cancel your MI even before that occurred.
-(For more details on MI and cancellation, you might purchase our treatise on this law).
+(For more details on MI cancellation and lots more, you might read our Guide to Private Mortgage Insurance).
 After the passage of HPA, MI had a known cancellation point.